 Since 2006, MOPA has held an annual juried exhibition showcasing the photographic talents of local youth.
 Every year, students are encouraged to submit work that responds visually to a particular theme.
 The winning entries are selected for their creativity and artistic interpretation of that year’s topic.

-Selected artists will be featured in the Museum’s galleries.
 For the 2018 exhibition we have partnered with La Jolla Music Society to bring together photography and music.
 A select few student artists accepted into the YX2018 will also have their photographs displayed at the construction site of The Conrad Prebys Performing Arts Center, known as The Conrad, in La Jolla.
 The Conrad “will serve as a heart of cultural, arts education and community event activity in La Jolla, bringing world-class performances to the community and be the new permanent home of La Jolla Music Society.”

 Explore previous Youth Exhibitions